alibagherifam/kavoshgar/README.md

 ## 💡 Inspiration

-The subject was the final project for the Internet Engineering course during my B.Sc. in Computer Engineering.
+This was the final project for the Internet Engineering course during my B.Sc. in Computer Engineering.
+I was curious about how in multiplayer video games (Dota2, for example), players join a lobby and start playing the game without knowing each other's network address.
+And it took me to the SSDP.

 ## 🤝 Contribution